nuprl/buildabench_workshop/README.md

    now, you need to set this manually.
 Selecting the context automatically for this task may be interesting, but not on the critical path.

-   At this point, one should read the generated generatedI'll write up the results later. tasks.
+   At this point, one should read the generated generated tasks.
 The JSON file is large, and has long, multi-line strings that are difficult to read in a text editor.
 If you're on Linux, [slopjson](https://github.com/arjunguha/slopjson) is an incredible JSON viewer that's up to the task.